BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 !dbattle(["Raph", :HARDHAT, 0], ["Manwe", :HARDHAT, 0], "Forest Field")

 Thanks to Lv.
-100 Farfetch'd, lots of Forest Field boosted Cuts, and Sandy's team being weak to a lot of their moves and Rain making it harder to burn the forest down, this team might come as more of a challenge than you might expect, but some good physically defensive Pokémon will be helpful here.
+100 Farfetch'd, lots of Forest Field boosted Cuts, and Sandy's team being weak to a lot of their moves and Rain making it harder to burn the forest down, this team might come as more of a challenge than you might expect, but some good physically defensive Pokemon will be helpful here.

 Once you succeed, your next destination will be the Water Treatment Center.